 Around the world, alcoholic beverages are consumed in a variety of social settings.
 The occasional drink with family, friends, or colleagues is an accepted way to socialize and celebrate.
 More than 17 million Americans suffer from a dependence on alcoholic drinks, characterized by compulsive drinking, progressive tolerance, and withdrawal symptoms when access to drinks is stopped.
 The truth is, alcohol is a highly addictive substance which, when abused, can lead to social, professional, legal, and financial difficulties.
 What makes alcohol addictive?
 How long does alcohol stay in the body?
 Read on to find out what happens when someone takes the first sip of an alcoholic drink.

-Alcohol in Your System: What Does It Do?
+Alcohol in The System: What Does It Do?

 When an alcoholic drink enters the human body, it has an impact on a number of organ systems.
 According to the National Institute on Alcohol Abuse and Alcoholism, alcoholic drinks interfere with the functioning of the brain, liver, pancreas, and immune system.
 Research has shown that excessive drinking can increase the risk of some types of malignancies, such as cancers of the throat, mouth, food pipe, and liver.
 The effects of alcoholic drinks on the human body depend on how long alcohol stays in the system.